JavaScript quickstart

 To access flags, use the getHypertune function:

-import "./lib/loadEnv";
+import './lib/loadEnv'

-import getHypertune from "./lib/getHypertune";
+import getHypertune from './lib/getHypertune'

 async function main() {

-const hypertune = await getHypertune();
+const hypertune = await getHypertune()

-const exampleFlag = hypertune.exampleFlag({ fallback: false });
+const exampleFlag = hypertune.exampleFlag({ fallback: false })

 }

-If you have a Content Security Policy, add the following URLs to the connect-src directive: https://edge.hypertune.com https://gcp.fasthorse.workers.dev
+If you have a Content Security Policy, add the following to your connect-src directive: https://edge.hypertune.com https://gcp.fasthorse.workers.dev.
+This enables reporting of flag evaluations, experiment exposures, and analytics events.

-5. (Optional) Include a build-time logic snapshot
+5. (Optional) Include a build-time snapshot

 Add the following environment variable to your .env file: